-Westernization Rhinoplasty Newport Beach
+Westernization Rhinoplasty in Newport Beach and Beverly Hills

 Today, many patients of ethnicity who are seeking rhinoplasty are looking to improve or refine their nasal appearance while still retaining their ethnic identity.
 Some ethnic patients, however, are seeking a more Westernized nose, or what is commonly referred to as Westernization rhinoplasty.

 The goal of Westernization rhinoplasty is to create a more Western appearance to the nose without looking overdone.
 This type of rhinoplasty may be sought by individuals of African American, Hispanic, Asian, Middle Eastern or other ethnic descent.
 While many changes can be made with Westernization rhinoplasty, common changes include increasing definition in the nasal tip to address a bulbous appearance, increasing the nasal tip projection, increasing the height of the nasal dorsum, and reducing the size of the nostrils.